-This screen varies depending on whether you chose Static WEP, WPA-PSK or WPA2-PSK to add security on the selected wireless network.
-The wireless clients which want to associate to this network must have same wireless security settings as the NBG.
+This screen varies depending on whether you chose Static WEP, WPA-PSK or WPA2-PSK to add security on the selected WiFi network.
+The WiFi clients which want to associate to this network must have same WiFi security settings as the NBG.
 No Security allows any client to connect to this network without authentication.